AI Strategy

 Strategy for Measuring & Improving AI Products

 The moment you plug your product into an LLM, you stop shipping predictable software and start calibrating a probabilistic system.
 Model upgrades can look like progress while outcomes stay flat, costs rise, and trust erodes in ways SaaS-era metrics can’t see.
-Your AI product strategy shoudl look like an F1 team: horsepower is table stakes, winning comes from setup, telemetry, and constant calibration under changing conditions.
+Your AI product strategy should look like an F1 team: horsepower is table stakes, winning comes from setup, telemetry, and constant calibration under changing conditions.

 /